Azure/azure-ml-problem-sets/shrike-problems/shrike-problem-set.md

 ## List of problems

+:warning: Note that these problems are meant to be tackled sequentially, as the solution of problem _N+1_ builds upon the solution of problem _N_.

 ### Creating, submitting, and validating pipelines

 1. Submit a pipeline with a single "Hello, World!"-type component.